Advertiser Disclosure

-Canada’s 2023 tax filing season kicked off on February 20, 2023, when NETFILE and ReFILE services re-opened.
+Canada’s 2024 tax filing season kicks off on February 19, 2024, when the NETFILE and ReFILE services are re-opened.

 CRA will consider your return to have been filed on time if: